TOAST-DOCS/API-Gateway/zh/api-guide-v1.0.md

 ### IP ACL
 * API Gateway requests can be allowed/denied for the client IDs specified through IP ACL.
-* It can only be set on the root (/) resource path.
+* It can be set on any resource path and method.
 The settings are applied to all child resources.

 ```json
 {